Every business scans the marketplace for the best vendor so they can make an informed purchase.

 To complete project deliverables, teams work with external organizations to obtain raw materials, complementary products, spare parts, or necessary services.
 They negotiate with external organizations and complete the requisite documentation.

 A request for quotation is not exclusively used in the project management domain.
-Many private and government organizations use it as a part of their procurement process.
+Many private and government organizations use it as a part of their procurement and business process.

 Some companies also consider an RFQ as a request for qualification to: